deskmatik/deskmatik/README.md

 Open Source solution for standing desks which does not support wireless control out of the box.
 The project goal refers to create an universal firmware for standing desks and offer a set of custom features to the desk owners like wireless control, home assistant integration, scheduled movements and much more.

-The firmware currently has simple WiFi connection interface where you can submit your WiFi network credentials.
+The firmware has simple WiFi connection interface where you can submit your WiFi network credentials.
 ESP tries to connect to the WiFi network, in case it fails the ESP starts the Access Point mode.
 In this mode you can connect to its WiFi network (search for DESKMATIK wifi network and connect to it using your phone or pc), navigate to default IP which is 192.168.4.1 in web browser and setup your WiFi network credentials on setting page.
 At the moment desk control is now done over simple http requests.

 ### To be done:
 - Detailed documentation.